bastinald/laravel-livewire-model/readme.md

+# No Longer Maintained

+Please use regular Livewire component properties instead.

+---

 # Laravel Livewire Model

 This package contains a trait which makes Laravel Livewire form data model manipulation a breeze.
 No more having to create a Livewire component property for every single form input.
 All form data will be placed inside the `$model` property array.